 Our research immersion program ensures that from the start of their undergraduate programs, students actively participate in research.
 The graduate degrees offered by ECE are highly diverse, reflect the needs of the industry, and integrate cutting-edge research into a highly innovative curriculum.
 Research, coupled with our co-op and internship programs, elevate our student’s readiness for industry positions and makes them highly sought after.

 All of our groundbreaking research takes place in industry-level, state-of-the-art research labs and centers—our department has two research centers and thirteen research labs.
 The Galvin Center for Electricity Innovation boasts Illinois Tech's microgrid technology, and the Medical Imaging Research Center builds devices, algorithms, and software methods for MRIs, phase-contrasts, X-rays, mammography, CTs, and PETs to address diseases such as Alzheimer's, heart disease, and various forms of cancer.

 This department is one of the largest in Illinois Tech's Armour College of Engineering.
 Below are ECE's 2022 enrollment and graduation facts:

 - 483 students enrolled in our programs, including 270 undergraduate students and 213 graduate students

 - 143 degrees awarded, including 13 Ph.D. degrees

 The ECE department has been enjoying steady research and academic growth in terms of research expenditure, graduation rate, and job placement.
 These accomplishments are due to our dedicated faculty and engaged student body.

 We welcome you to the electrical and computer engineering department, and invite you to join us as we advance technology to “transform lives and invent the future.”

-Filmer Endowed Chair Professor and IEEE Life Fellow
+Walter and Harriet Filmer Endowed Chair in Electrical and Computer Engineering and IEEE Life Fellow

 Chair, Department of Electrical and Computer Engineering